 Study Abroad in Biology

-Most Biology majors choose to study abroad during the fall semester of their junior year, although any semester following the completion of the freshman year can work with careful planning.
-Once a major has completed the core (BIO 113, 114, 213 and 214) he/she should be able to handle higher level courses taught in an overseas program.
+Many Biology majors choose to study abroad during the fall semester of their junior year, although any semester following the completion of the first year can Once a major has completed the biology core (BIO 150, 150L, 160, and 160L), she/he should be able to handle higher-level courses taught in an overseas program.